Stage 5: from Melk to Krems 36 km along the Danube through the Wachau World Heritage Site

 Cycle along the tranquil, beautiful Danube south bank

 We cycle downstream along the quieter southern side of the Danube.
 We drive through beautiful countryside, along orchards, vineyards and floodplain landscapes of the freely flowing Danube.
 Bicycle rides can also change river sides several times.

-About the LIFE-Nature conservation program Between 2003 and 2008 the remains of the old arm, e.g. B. in Aggsbach Dorf, again connected to the Danube.
-The channels were dug up to one meter below the low-water level to create new habitats for Danube fish and other aquatic inhabitants such as kingfishers, sandpipers, amphibians and dragonflies.
+About the LIFE-Nature conservation program between 2003 and 2008, the remains of an old arm of the Danube, e.g. B. in Aggsbach Dorf, connected to the Danube again.
+The channels were dug up to one meter deeper than the regulatory low water in order to create new habitats for Danube fish and other water dwellers such as kingfisher, sandpiper, amphibian and dragonflies.

 Coming from Melk we see Schönbühel Castle and the former on a Danube rock Service monastery Schönbühel, According to the plans of the Church of the Nativity in Betlehem, Count Conrad Balthasar von Starhemberg had an underground sanctuary built in 1675, which is still unique in Europe to this day.
 Doors lead to the outside on both sides of the grave.
 Here we enjoy the panoramic view of the Danube.

 Then it continues through the Danube floodplains, Numerous gravel islands, gravel banks, old arms and riparian forest remains characterize the free flow of the Danube in the Wachau.

 On this untapped section of the river we experience the dynamics of a river that is constantly changing due to the flowing water.
 Here we experience the intact Danube.